 - Aromatic formulation of phytogenics perfectly adapted to the needs of growing-finishing pigs

-The thorough selection of ingredients in Aromex® Pro, like essential oils and saponins is perfectly adapted to the requirements of sustainable and profitable pig production.
+The thorough selection of ingredients in Aromex® Pro, like essential oils and saponins is perfectly adapted to the requirements of a profitable pig production.
 Aromex® Pro is the holistic solution to optimize performance of grower-finisher pigs, profitability in pig production and to reduce ammonia emissions.
-With this high-quality phytogenic feed additive Delacon provides a tool to support several benefits: improved growth performance, increased profitability and reduced environmental pollution.

 Nature that works - proven scientifically

-Studies have shown that the combination of active ingredients in Aromex® Pro improves feed conversion ratio and average daily gain while reducing ammonia emissions, thus supporting profitability of pig fattening.
+Studies have shown that the combination of active ingredients in Aromex® Pro improves feed conversion ratio and average daily gain while reducing ammonia emissions, thus supporting profitability of growing-finishing pigs.

 *Average data of 6 trials with Aromex® Pro in grower-finisher pigs on performance parameters, SW15, SW19, S027, FF+20, FF+18, FF+19